Viestar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Confused smiley - Prints a confused smiley
 * 2-hellofile - Displays the files in /etc/passwd
 * 3-twofiles - Display contents of two files in one command.
+* 4-lastlines - Displaying the 10 last lines of /etc/passwd